openwisp/OpenWISP-Firmware/source/index.rst

 -  openvpn (layer 2, tap)
 -  cronjobs

-Open WISP Firmware also provides a web GUI for: \* configuring basic network parameters \* configuring basic Open WISP server settings \* performing a set of test to spot and resolve most common problems that may prevent Open WISP firmware to work correctly
+OpenWISP Firmware also provides a web GUI for:

+- configuring basic network parameters
+- configuring basic Open WISP server settings
+- performing a set of test to spot and resolve most common problems that may prevent OpenWISP firmware to work correctly

-Open WISP Firmware currently works on OpenWRT Backfire 10.03
+OpenWISP Firmware currently works on OpenWRT Barrier Breaker 14.10.

 How to install
 --------------